OlenaMan/Data_Science_Portfolio/Automobile_EDA_Insights/README.md

 ## Project Overview

-This project performs a comprehensive Exploratory Data Analysis (EDA) on the Automobile dataset to understand how different vehicle characteristics, such as, engine size, horsepower, body style, and fuel type—relate to market price.
+This project performs a comprehensive Exploratory Data Analysis (EDA) on the Automobile dataset to understand how different vehicle characteristics, such as, engine size, horsepower, body style, and fuel consumption - relate to market price.

 The analysis focuses on uncovering key patterns, identifying outliers, and exploring correlations that help explain pricing behavior across different categories of cars.